Bharat-Makhija/CleanStrike/README.md

 mvn clean test
 ```

-## Compliation and Execution using Custom Input
+## Compilation and Execution
+To run the program with a custom input file following the specified input format, run the following
+commands:
 ```
 mvn clean install
 java -jar <path_to_cloned_repository>/target/cleanstrike.jar <absolute_path_to_input_file>